Mousamoradi/Kidney_segmentation_Residual_Attention_UNET/README.md

 # Kidney_segmentation_Residual_Attention_UNET
 # This python project has two main goals:
-# 1- To check image rocessing including CLAHE contrast enhancement and automatic OTSU thresholding on kidney segmentation performance.
+# 1- To check image processing including CLAHE contrast enhancement and automatic OTSU thresholding on kidney segmentation performance.
 # 2- To assess Residual Attention-UNET for kidney segmentation with and without CLAHE.

 Prerequisites: